yash-nethues/getpaid/readme.txt

 9. Single invoice view page.

 == Changelog ==

+= 2.8.31 - 2025-08-14 =
+* Subscription status not updating when invoice status changes - FIXED
+* Create pages with blocks when supports blocks on fresh install - CHANGED

+= 2.8.30 - 2025-08-07 =
+* Merge SD 1.2.25 - CHANGED

+= 2.8.29 - 2025-07-31 =
+* Merge AUI 0.2.40 & FA 1.1.10 - CHANGED

+= 2.8.28 - 2025-07-10 =
+* Fix conflicts with Pods plugin - CHANGED

+= 2.8.27 - 2025-06-26 =
+* Changes for subscription manage button - CHANGED

+= 2.8.26 - 2025-05-15 =
+* Expired/cancelled subscriptions should not show next payment date - CHANGED

+= 2.8.25 - 2025-04-17 =
+* Remove initial invoice details from renewal reminder email to prevent confusion - CHANGED

+= 2.8.24 - 2024-03-27 =
+* Payment form file upload not displaying selected files - FIXED
+* Can't override address fields template - FIXED
+* Show gateway name with transaction link in backend invoices list - ADDED
+* Added data retention and anonymization system with configurable settings, anonymization process, automated cleanup, and enhanced GDPR compliance - ADDED
+* Added PayPal subscription cancellation - ADDED
+* Fixed PayPal refunds and subscription cancellations not being processed - FIXED
+* Option added to disable subscription support for Bank Transfer gateway - ADDED
+* PHP warnings on setup wizard page - FIXED

+= 2.8.23 - 2024-01-30 =
+* Allow to export payment form custom fields data in export invoices - ADDED
+* Adjusted payment IPN priority to resolve email issues - FIXED
+* Recommend plugins section is broken with BS 5 in setup wizard window - FIXED

+= 2.8.22 - 2024-01-09 =
+* Update Super Duper to v1.2.17 & AUI to v0.2.31 - CHANGED

+= 2.8.21 - 2024-12-20 =
+* Function _load_textdomain_just_in_time was called incorrectly - FIXED

+= 2.8.20 - 2024-12-13 =
+* admin JS minified file failed to create and was missing - FIXED

+= 2.8.19 - 2024-12-12 =
+* Changes to better support AyeCode Connect Turnstile Captcha - ADDED

+= 2.8.18 - 2024-11-28 =
+* Item image is missing in invoice emails - FIXED
+* Bank Transfer auto renewal invoice shows incorrect total when tax & discount applied to invoice - FIXED
+* WordPress 6.7 compatibility changes for translation - CHANGED

+= 2.8.17 - 2024-11-12 =
+* Renewal invoice shows incorrect total when tax & discount applied to invoice - FIXED
+* Discount code usages don't increase - FIXED
+* Composer packages updated - UPDATED

+= 2.8.16 - 2024-10-10 =
+* Update FlatPickr JS library to v4.6.13 - CHANGED
+* Recurring item period dropdown is not responsive with BS5 - FIXED

+= 2.8.15 - 2024-10-03 =
+* Add maxlength validation to CCV input - CHANGED
+* wpinv_get_pages() not allowing child page selection - FIXED
+* Filter added `wpinv_get_pages_limit` to adjust the 500 pages limit - ADDED

+= 2.8.14 - 2024-09-26 =
+* wpinv_get_pages() using prepare when not needed causes PHP notice - FIXED

+= 2.8.13 - 2024-09-16 =
+* Authorize.net documentation links updated - CHANGED
+* Composer packages updated - UPDATED
+* get_pages() WP function replaced with custom function for better memory usage - CHANGED

+= 2.8.12 - 2024-08-08 =
+* Restrict backend page access via user capabilities - FIXED

+= 2.8.11 - 2024-08-01 =
+* Payment form shows field name untranslated with WPML - FIXED
+* Emails are not sent for the bank transfer invoice created for renewal - FIXED

+= 2.8.10 - 2024-07-17 =
+* non FSE themes can fail to render new blocks - FIXED

+= 2.8.9 - 2024-07-16 =
+* Hide VAT Number for invoice receipt when tax option disabled - CHANGED

+= 2.8.8 - 2024-06-11 =
+* Failed to save customer billing address from backend edit profile - FIXED
+* Customer data is not deleted when user is deleted - FIXED
+* Tax amount not refreshed on country change - FIXED
+* Allow to show tax name in invoice line items - CHANGED
+* Correct PayPal sandbox activity & subscription url - CHANGED

+= 2.8.7 =
+* PHP 8.2 compatibility changes in Emogrifier class - CHANGED
+* Payment form reCAPTCHA conflicts with Ninja Forms reCAPTCHA - FIXED
+* IPN validation fails to validate receiver email with PayPal sandbox mode - FIXED
+* PayPal shows error "Things don't appear to be working at the moment." - FIXED
+* Wallet addon not correctly activating from addons page - FIXED

+= 2.8.6 =
+* Moved email merge tags from an external gist to display below the email body textarea - CHANGED
+* Modal payment form close button not working if BS5 styles selected - FIXED

+= 2.8.4 =
+* Option added to send notification on subscription activated - ADDED

+= 2.8.3 =
+* Add option to change the button type used to apply discounts.
+* Fix slashes added to invoice item names that have special chars.

+= 2.8.2 =
+* Display taxes on invoice as separate line items if enabled in settings.
+* Fix the invoice to fit on a single page when printing.
+* Fix: Customer search not working.
+* Make the refund modal work with both BS5 and BS4.

+= 2.8.1 =
+* Add framework to refund payments in remote gateways.

+= 2.8.0 =
+* Add extra checks when processing Authorize.NET renewals.
+* Test on WordPress 6.4.
+* New customers' table.

+= 2.7.9 =
+* Fix one-time item label.

+= 2.7.8 =
+* Allow creating one-time items.

+= 2.7.7 =
+* Make it possible to set renewal reminders for up to 45 days.
+* Fix taxes not recalculated when updating vat number for manually created invoices.
+* Add: Ability to change maximum bill times for bank transfer payments.
+* Add: Ability to change maximum bill times for manual payments.
+* Add: Ability to change maximum bill times for Authorize.net payments.

+= 2.7.6 =
+* Add: Ability to change subscription dates for bank transfer payments.
+* Add: Ability to change subscription dates for manual payments.
+* Add: Ability to change subscription dates for Authorize.net payments.
+* Tested on WordPress 6.3

+= 2.7.5 =
+* Fix: Reports showing incorrect summaries.

+= 2.7.4 =
+* Use set parent ID when creating a new item - FIXED
+* Unable to name custom prices when paying for an existing invoice - FIXED

+= 2.7.3 =
+* Add: Function to fetch user IDs who purchased an item.
+* Fix PHP 8.2 deprecation warnings.

+= 2.7.2 =
+* Fix: grecaptcha not defined error when recaptcha is not enabled.
+* Update packages.

 = 2.7.1 =
 * Fix: PayPal sandbox not validating when main paypal email setting is empty.